Surfacebv/blog-davide/site/content/post/the-3-hardest-things-about-working-remotely.md

 1. **Communication deficit**: there is a high chance that a communication deficit may build up among the team, with small misunderstandings compounding one another. \
    \
-   [One-on-ones](https://a16z.com/2012/08/30/one-on-one/) help, but I believe best way to address this problem is to encourage each person to always over-communicate with each other.
-Creating an environment in which over-communicating is accepted as a practice to avoid misunderstandings is an antidote to people finding it annoying, pushy or patronizing.
+   [One-on-ones](https://a16z.com/2012/08/30/one-on-one/) help, but I believe best way to address this problem is to encourage every one on the team to always over-communicate with each other.\
+   Creating an environment in which over-communication is accepted as a necessary practice to avoid misunderstandings is an antidote to people finding it annoying or patronizing.
-2. **Big Idea freeze**: ideas just don't flow as easily in your work chat, Github, Skype, Zoom and Google Docs, as when face-to-face.
-I've noticed that people will focus on communication, problem-solving and execution, and big picture thinking will take a back seat.
-Even one-on-ones don't allow for too much improvisation, as they usually follow an agenda\
+2. **Big Idea freeze**: ideas just don't flow as easily in your work chat, Zoom and Google Docs as when face-to-face.
+Remotely, people will naturally focus on communication, problem-solving and execution, and big picture thinking will take a back seat.
+Even one-on-ones don't allow for too much improvisation, as they are dedicated to knocking off items off a list and catching up.\
    \
-   I do not have great solutions for this yet, and I would love to hear from others:  is asking a lot of big-picture questions on work chat channels.
+   I do not have great solutions for this yet, but asking a lot of open-ended, big-picture questions in the work chat can help.

-3. **Weaker Bonds**: one of the joys of the modern workplace is that humans working together in a pleasant environment tend to naturally build strong, life-long bonds.
-Working remotely, the chances of this happening are lower: with less face time, bonds don't build up as easily. \
+3. **Weaker Bonds**: humans working together in a pleasant environment tend to naturally build strong, life-long bonds.
+With less face time, the chances of this happening are lower.  \
    \
    The solution here, of course, is to meet up as often as possible.
 Even just a yearly meet-up in a different location has done wonders for our ability to connect with each other on many different levels.